alphagov/govuk-developer-docs/source/manual/reindex-elasticsearch.html.md

 **Do not reindex on production during working hours except in an emergency.**
 Reindexing locks the index for writes, so content is not updated in the search index.
 See the [Replay traffic](#replay-traffic) section below if you need to run a reindexing during working hours.
-Reindexing takes around 40 minutes to an hour to complete.
+Reindexing takes around 2 hours to complete.

 To reindex, run the `rummager:migrate_schema` rake task: